NoxUltima/eliph/README.md

 ### Hybrid Typing

 Zenith is dynamically typed, just like Python and JS, in order to save time typing.
 Zenith also has the type identifiers from Java and the C family, which is used for assigning explicit typing standards for certain variables and prevent them from being reassigned a value of a different type.

+There are four ways of declaring constants and variables - in the same way as JS:

+- `const` is a signal that the identifier won't be reassigned.
+- `let` is a signal that the variable may be reassigned, such as a counter in a loop, or a value swap in an algorithm.
+It also signals that the variable will be used only in the block it's defined in, which is not always the entire containing function.
+- `var` is now the weakest signal available when you define a variable in JavaScript.
+The variable may or may not be reassigned, and the variable may or may not be used for an entire function, or just for the purpose of a block or loop.
+- A variable without any of the above prefixes are considered global and therefore will be modified by any function or method.

 The common data types in TypeScript, are: